jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

             ├── WebSettings.properties
             └── DatabaseSettings.properties

-When the switch -deployment=<deployment> is passed to the application on the command line, it will load settings from the named deployment.
-This is especially nice when using packaged deployment settings because the use of the application is like:
+When the switch -deployment=<deployment> is passed to the application on the command line, it will load settings from the named deployment (either *development* or *production* in this case).
+It is especially nice to use packaged deployment settings for a microservice because use of the application is very simple:

     java -jar my-microservice.jar -deployment=development [...]

-which makes it easy to run in a Docker container even if you don't know much about the application.
+This makes it easy to run the application in a Docker container even if you don't know much about it.

 If packaged deployment settings are not desired, an external folder can be used by setting the environment variable KIVAKIT_SETTINGS_FOLDERS:

-    -DKIVAKIT_SETTINGS_FOLDERS=~/my-microservice-settings
+    -DKIVAKIT_SETTINGS_FOLDERS=/Users/jonathan/my-microservice-settings

 ## Command Line Parsing